amos-project2/metadata-hub/web-ui/README.md

 #### How you can extend web-ui

-I wrote a small framewor for this, so that we can split the pages into different files.
+I wrote a small framework for this, so that we can split the pages into different files.
 Webpack bundles it to a Single-page-application.

 There is a template.js file.
 Here you must hook in your pages.